TiagoManuelPC/bookmark_manager/README.md

 So I can manage my bookmarks
 I would like to be able to see a view of my bookmarks

+As a User
+So I can manage my bookmarks
+I would like to be able to add a new bookmark.

 ![Domain Model](/images/domain-model_list.jpg)

 How to create/use a database for this project.